-- 1. Persons with any congenital anemia who have been treated with at least ten (10) units of blood or blood products since January 1, 1979. - 2.
-Persons who have not received blood or blood products since January 1, 1979, and who fall into one of the two following categories: - a) Patients with any congenital anemia. - b) Parents, siblings, spouses, children (including those born during the study period), and other household members of the treated patients in Group (1) above.
+- 1. Persons with any congenital clotting disorder who have been treated with blood or blood products since January 1, 1979, and who fall into one of the two following categories: - a) Patients treated with at least one (1) unit of commercial clotting factor concentrate since January 1, 1979. - b) Patients treated with at least ten(10) units of cryoprecipitate, fresh frozen plasma, and/or platelets, but no concentrate, since January 1, 1979. - 2.
+Persons who have not received blood or blood products since January 1, 1979, and who fall into one of the two following categories: - a) Persons with any congenital clotting disorder. - b) Parents, siblings, spouses, children (including those born during the study period), and other household members of the treated patients in Group (1) above.